-The required number of dedicated staff members is assigned to the Audit Committee secretariat and they carry out their duties under the direction of the Audit Committee member. - The evaluation of staff members in the Audit Committee secretariat is discussed among the Audit Committee members, and consent of the Audit Committee is necessary for personnel changes and disciplinary actions. - vii)Systems to report business issues to Nissan's Audit Committee and systems to ensure to prevent disadvantageous treatment of those who made such report - •As a part of audits on business execution including the organization and operation of Nissan's internal control systems, the Audit Committee receives reports from executive officers, corporate officers and employees on their business execution for Nissan and its group companies, in accordance with the Audit Committee's annual audit plan and on an ad-hoc basis as necessary. - The Audit Committee periodically receives reports from the internal audit department on audit results regarding business execution of Nissan and its group companies. - •The Audit Committee receives reports from directors and executive officers of the group companies regarding business execution at the on-site audit periodically implemented by the Audit Committee (including the receipt of reports by utilizing on-line measures instead of on-site visit).
-During such audit, the Audit Committee has a meeting with group companies' statutory auditors to share information and exchange opinions (including implementation of information sharing and opinion exchange by utilizing on-line measures).
-In addition, the Audit Committee has been making efforts to strengthen Nissan's group governance by holding periodic meetings with group companies' statutory auditors (including meetings by utilizing on-line measures) to share information and exchange opinions, where group companies' statutory auditors report to Nissan's Audit Committee their annual audit plan and progress of key audit matters, etc., which facilitates mutual cooperation among the Audit Committee and group companies' statutory auditors. (such meetings were held twice in this fiscal year.)
-Reports from directors and executive officers of the group companies as well as exchanges of opinions and regular meetings with group companies' statutory auditors were also conducted by utilizing on-line measures considering the spread of the new coronavirus infection. - •The Global Code of Conducts and Global whistleblowing policy stipulate that employees who suspect that a violation of the Code of Conduct has occurred are obligated to report it as soon as possible and that employees are protected from retaliation, which is thoroughly informed among the employees.
+The required number of dedicated staff members is assigned to the Audit Committee secretariat and they carry out their duties under the direction of the Audit Committee member. - •The evaluation of staff members in the Audit Committee secretariat is discussed among the Audit Committee members, and consent of the Audit Committee is necessary for personnel changes and disciplinary actions. - vii) Systems to report business issues to Nissan's Audit Committee and systems to ensure to prevent disadvantageous treatment of those who made such report - •As a part of audits on business execution including the organization and operation of Nissan's internal control systems, the Audit Committee receives reports from executive officers, corporate officers, and employees on their business execution for Nissan and its group companies, in accordance with the Audit Committee's annual audit plan and on an ad-hoc basis as necessary. - The Audit Committee periodically receives reports from the internal audit department on audit results regarding business execution of Nissan and its group companies. - •The Audit Committee receives reports from directors and executive officers of the group companies regarding business execution at the on-site audit periodically implemented by the Audit Committee.
+During such audit, the Audit Committee has a meeting with group companies' statutory auditors to share information and exchange opinions.
+In addition, the Audit Committee has been making efforts to strengthen Nissan's group governance by holding periodic meetings with group companies' statutory auditors to share information and exchange opinions, where group companies' statutory auditors report to Nissan's Audit Committee their annual audit plan and progress of key audit matters, etc., which facilitates mutual cooperation among the Audit Committee and group companies' statutory auditors.
+(Such meetings were held twice in this fiscal year.) - •The Global Code of Conducts and Global whistleblowing policy stipulate that employees who suspect that a violation of the Code of Conduct has occurred are obligated to report it as soon as possible and that employees are protected from retaliation, which is thoroughly informed among the employees.